mautic/user-documentation/docs/configuration/settings.rst

   :width: 600
   :alt: Screenshot showing Contact List Settings Configuration in Mautic

-* **Columns** - Select from the left which fields appear on the Contact lists(when you go to Contacts in the Mautic and view the list).
+* **Columns** - Select from the left which fields appear on the Contact lists (when you go to Contacts in the Mautic and view the list).

-The fields must be selected from the left, moved to the right, or removed from the right if you don't want them to appear in the list.
+To display the fields, select them from the left and move them to the right column, or remove from the right column if you don't want them to appear in the list.

 Import settings
 ===============